ojitha/ojitha.github.io/_posts/2022-03-04-RegEx on Mac.md

-As shown in the above, bro`the`r's is not selected because, the word `the` is not the begining of that word according to the bounding `\b`.
+As shown above, bro`the`r's is not selected because the word `the` is not the beginning of that word according to the bounding `\b`.

 But, if you use bounding `\B`: